typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

 ## Sync real-time changes

+### Using the API

-In addition to the above, if you have a use case where you want to update some records in realtime, may be because you want a user's edit to a record to be immediately reflected in the search results (and not after say 10s or whatever your sync interval is in the above process), you can also use the <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/documents.html#index-a-single-document`">Single Document Indexing API</RouterLink>.
+In addition to [syncing changes periodically](#sync-changes-in-bulk-periodically), if you have a use case where you want to update some records in realtime, may be because you want a user's edit to a record to be immediately reflected in the search results (and not after say 10s or whatever your sync interval is in the above process), you can also use the <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/documents.html#index-a-single-document`">Single Document Indexing API</RouterLink>.

+It's important to note that the bulk import endpoint is much more performant and uses less CPU capacity, than the single document indexing endpoint for the same number of documents.
+So you want to try and use the bulk import endpoint as much as possible, even if that means reducing your sync interval for the process above to as low as say 2s.

 ### Using Prisma Pulse